Dark matter in classically conformal theories: WIMP and supercooling: Thermal history

-As for the right panel of Fig.~\ref{fig:foptparam}, both Type-N and Type-I1 evolution paths are possible, divided by the black dashed line.
-In the Type-N region, FOPT occurs at relatively high temperatures, $T_* =\mO(10^2 - 10^3)~\text{GeV}$, accompanied by mild supercooling.
-Conversely, to the right of the black dashed line, we recover the Type-I1 pattern with extremely supercooled FOPT.
-Here, $T_*$ drops significantly to $\mathcal{O}(0.1 - 100) ~\text{MeV}$, while $\beta/H$ reaches $\mathcal{O}(10^4 - 10^6)$.
-Within this domain, $\alpha$ and $T_*$ are primarily determined by $m_X$, and hence their contours remain nearly parallel to the $m_s$ axis.
+In the right panel of Fig.~\ref{fig:foptparam}, both Type-N and Type-I1 evolutions appear, separated by the black dashed line.
+In the Type-N region, the FOPT occurs at $T_* = \mO(10^2 - 10^3)$ GeV with mild supercooling, and the $\beta/H_*$ and $(8\pi)^{1/3}/(R_*H_*)$ values coincide.
+To the right of the dashed line, the Type-I1 pattern yields an ultra-supercooled FOPT, with $T_*$ dropping to $\mO(0.1-100)$ MeV and $\beta/H$ reaching $\mO(10^4-10^6)$.
+In this domain, $\alpha$ and $T_*$ are set by $m_X$, so their contours remain nearly parallel to the $m_s$ axis.

-In both panels, regions without a FOPT appear to the right of the gray dashed lines.
-In these regions, percolation never exists as the temperature drops to $T_{\text{roll}}$, indicating that the transition is instead second-order or crossover.
-Technically, this behavior stems from two effects in the small-$g_X$ limit.
-First, as $T\to T_{\rm roll}$, the action $S_3/T\sim g_X^{-3}(1-T_{\rm roll}/T)^{3/2}$, which makes $\Gamma(T)\to 0$ due to the prefactor in \Eq{eq:tunnelingrate}.
-We have checked that even in this limit the contribution from $O(4)$-symmetric action is still negligible.
-Second, the transition duration becomes extremely short, with $\beta/H \propto g_X^{-2}$, leaving insufficient time for bubbles to nucleate and percolate.
-However, one should note that this conclusion relies on the one-loop effective potential and the semiclassical tunneling rate.
-The situation may differ if a rigorous calculation involving higher-order corrections to the effective potential~\cite{Christiansen:2025xhv,Liu:2026ask,Qin:2024dfp} and the functional determinant of the tunneling rate~\cite{Ai:2023yce, Ekstedt:2023sqc, Gould:2024chm} is performed.
+It should be emphasized that the analysis of the FOPT parameters across both panels of Fig.~\ref{fig:foptparam} relies on the one-loop effective potential and the semiclassical tunneling rate; a more rigorous calculation incorporating higher-order corrections to the effective potential~\cite{Christiansen:2025xhv,Liu:2026ask,Qin:2024dfp} and the functional determinant of the tunneling rate~\cite{Ai:2023yce, Ekstedt:2023sqc, Gould:2024chm,Wang:2026ifp} could yield different results.